5160d/WaniKanify-ReZero/docs/architecture.md

 The background script records `lastSubjectsUpdatedAt` (max `data_updated_at` among cached WaniKani vocabulary subjects).
 On subsequent refresh cycles, it calls the WaniKani `/subjects` endpoint with `updated_after=<lastSubjectsUpdatedAt>` to fetch only changed or newly added vocabulary subjects.
 Returned subjects are merged (replacing entries with the same `id`) and the timestamp is advanced.
 If no cache exists (first run or after a manual clear) a full fetch seeds the baseline.
 Assignments are fetched fully (endpoint does not support `updated_after`).
 This approach aligns with WaniKani API best practices by minimizing redundant data transfer and reducing rate‑limit pressure.

+#### Conditional requests (assignments & subjects)

+`/assignments` responses can be large but often do not change between refresh cycles.
+The client records the `Last-Modified` response header for assignments and sends it via `If-Modified-Since` on subsequent requests.
+A `304 Not Modified` causes the previously cached assignments collection (kept in a stale store independent of normal TTL eviction) to be reused with zero network payload beyond headers.

+For `/subjects`, incremental sync already minimizes payload via the `updated_after` parameter.
+We still add conditional support so that when there are no changes the server can respond `304` instead of returning an empty collection body.
+Special handling returns an empty delta (rather than replaying the stale full dataset) when a 304 is received for an incremental (`updated_after`) request.
+This avoids unnecessary reprocessing work.

+#### Persisted Last-Modified metadata

+The background cache (`VocabularyCachePayload`) now stores `lastModifiedSubjects` and `lastModifiedAssignments`.
+On extension startup these values (plus the last full subject/assignment datasets) seed the client’s conditional metadata and stale value maps.
+This enables immediate conditional (`If-Modified-Since`) requests after a browser restart and allows 304 responses to short‑circuit large JSON bodies on the very first refresh of a new session.

 ### Vocabulary cache lifecycle

 | Event | Action | Resulting TTL |